marekkubis/wquery/src/main/assembly/template/README-service.txt

   Getting started
   ---------------

   Run wservice to start WQuery Web Service.
-By defualt the service will be listining on the port 8010.
+By default the service will be listening on the port 8010.

   License Terms
   -------------